7 Strategies for a Bedtime Routine For Adults

 Adequate and quality sleep is crucial for cognitive function, memory consolidation, and overall mental well-being.
 A consistent bedtime routine can contribute to a better slumber, improving focus, productivity, and mental clarity during waking hours.

-I wrote this article to give you some of my best sleep night routine tips for adults so you can rest throughout the night and wake up in the morning feeling refreshed.
+I wrote this article to give you some of my best bedtime routine tips for adults so you can rest throughout the night and wake up in the morning feeling refreshed.
 These ideas are geared toward the best bedtime routine for adults, but almost anyone can use them.

 As an adult, do the same thing.
 In the evening, when you’re finished going outside for the day, take a shower or bath, put on your Jammies, and prepare your body, especially your brain and nervous system, for rest.